SimplifyMyCloud/aws-s3-file-gateway/README.md

 ## Regional Considerations

-This configuration is specifically designed for Oregon region (us-west-2):
+This configuration creates a complete infrastructure stack in Oregon region (us-west-2):
+- **Multi-AZ deployment** for high availability
+- **VPC Endpoints** to minimize internet egress costs
-- S3 bucket created in us-west-2
+- **S3 bucket** created in us-west-2 for optimal performance
-- EC2 instance in us-west-2a availability zone
+- **NAT Gateway** for secure internet access from private subnets
-- Optimized for west coast latency
+- **Optimized for west coast latency** and AWS Oregon region features